 It is a tube that takes urine from urinary bladder to outside.
 The opening of urinary bladder into urethra is guarded by a ring of muscles or sphincter.
-Urethra is 4 cm long in females open to vestibule and in males it is about 20cm long.
+Urethra is 4 cm long in females and about 20cm long in males.
 Its opening is separate in females but is in common with the reproductive tract in males (urino-genital duct).